angrysky56/deep-research-reports/BitNet Developer Guide Extraction_.md

 ### **4.1 Overview of run_inference.py**

-The run\_inference.py script 7 serves as the primary user interface for running the compiled bitnet.cpp inference engine.
+The run_inference.py script serves as the primary user interface for running the compiled bitnet.cpp inference engine.
 It takes user input (like the prompt and configuration parameters) via command-line arguments and passes them to the C++ backend, handling the interaction and displaying the generated output.
-This Python wrapper provides a convenient way to use the optimized C++ core without needing direct C++ interaction for basic inference tasks.7
+This Python wrapper provides a convenient way to use the optimized C++ core without needing direct C++ interaction for basic inference tasks.

 ### **4.2 Command-Line Arguments**

-The run\_inference.py script accepts several arguments to control the inference process.
+The run_inference.py script accepts several arguments to control the inference process.
 You can view these options by running python:

 ```bash
 run_inference.py --help